RAVENz46/nix-conf/README.md

-# Category base nix configurations with personal awesome-rust
+# Category based nix configurations with personal awesome-rust
  This is my personal nix configuration files for nixos, linux, macos, nixos-on-wsl and nix-on-droid with personal awesome-rust.

 ## Features